 When you login to your bank account online, you might notice an option to choose a beneficiary.
-Generally, this is someone who’d inherit your bank account after your death.
-The official name is a “payable on death” or POD account.
+Generally, this is someone who’d inherit your account after your death.
+The official name is a “payable on death” bank account or POD account.

 Easy enough.
 Enter your beneficiary’s name and contact info: Done.
 So, if you go this route, do you still need a will?
 Isn’t it easier to just type in your beneficiary’s name and be done with it?